 - Clean the house

-- Schedule and organize social events – lunch, family visits, etc.
+- Schedule and organize social events, such as lunches and family visits.

 Recommended for you: